Herbert Gambrell: Career

 1936 brought the Texas Centennial Exposition to Dallas.
 Gambrell was given responsibility for the historical exhibitions in Centennial Hall.
 Gambrell was flooded by offers from private collectors to show their artifacts—including Santa Anna's last will and testament and documents signed by King Ferdinand and Queen Isabella.
 The following year, he managed the historical exhibitions for the less successful Greater Texas & Pan-American Exposition.

 Gambrell served as President of the Texas State Historical Association between 1951 and 1953.

 Gambrell retired in 1964.
 In the 1970s, he reconvened Martha Sumner University at his house for the first time since 1959.
 There, Gambrell, the "chancellor" of MSU, chose SMU professor Marshall Terry as his successor, gave him his mock regalia, and asked him to keep the subversive group going.
 Terry would not succeed.

 Legacy

-Gambrell, a product of Southern Methodist University in its earliest days, became a pillar of the university for four decades.
+Gambrell, a product of SMU in its earliest days, became a pillar of the university for four decades.
 By all accounts, the six-foot-six-inch tall historian was almost a model faculty member: a charismatic teacher, serious scholar, courageous peer, and good-humored raconteur.
 One former colleague remembered him as one of the "enlightened conservatives" at SMU when Dallas was in the throes of McCarthyism.
-His letters and reminisces have proven invaluable for historians of the university's first fifty years.
+His letters and reminisces, held in the archives of SMU and the Dallas Historical Society, have proven invaluable for historians of the university's first fifty years.

+Today, Gambrell is the namesake of both the "Gambrell Motion"—an accelerated recognition of degree candidates in the Dedman College of Humanities and Sciences—and the annual Herbert Pickens Gambrell Award for Outstanding Academic Achievement, given to history students at SMU.